(Revised November 2009)

 All members must meet the following membership criteria:

 - An organization’s core interest in joining Philanthropy New York is a desire to improve the quality of its own grantmaking and to work with other members to improve the field of grantmaking.
-A full statement of this principle appears in Philanthropy New York’s In the Public Trust: A Statement on Values and Shared Practices, to which our members can become signatories.
-A copy of this document is included with the membership application.

 - The primary function of a prospective member is making charitable grants.
 Exceptions to this policy, noted below, include private operating foundations, religious grantmakers, and public foundations.